 When choosing a diamond, it’s also important to remember that carat weight is far from the only measure of value.
 The color grade, its clarity, and the quality of the cut will also affect its price.
 Cut grade is the factor that most strongly affects the sparkle and beauty of your diamond.
 At Ritani, we feel that every aspect of a diamond is important, but if you have to pick two to achieve the most sparkle, focus on cut and clarity.

-It’s no surprise that our best-selling engagement rings highlight the center diamond in three styles: solitaire (the most iconic engagement ring style), classic (a solitaire with a diamond band), and the halo (pave diamonds encircling the center diamond).
+It’s no surprise that our best-selling engagement rings highlight the center diamond in three styles: solitaire (the most iconic engagement ring style), sidestone (a ring with a diamond band), and the halo (diamonds encircling the center diamond).

 If you’re not sure what carat weight to go with, our interactive diamond carat comparison tool can help you see the differences in diamond carat on a hand.
 You should also consider your budget and how much you want to spend when deciding on a carat weight.

 The differences between a 0.75 carat diamond, 1.0 carat diamond, and a 1.25 carat diamond are subtle in size but substantial in price.

 If you’re shopping on a budget for your engagement ring, we recommend browsing the three-stone and halo ring collections.
 These styles use smaller diamonds as details within the ring setting to increase its overall sparkle.
 This can actually end up saving you money: the price of multiple smaller diamonds to total 1.5 carats is usually lower than the price one single 1.5 carat diamond.